valueflows/valueflows/docs/introduction/agents.md

 Relationships have direction: For example, in "Michael is a member of Enspiral", Michael is the subject and Enspiral is the object.
 In this case the inverse is also valid, "Enspiral has member Michael".

 Relationships can be in a context (or not): For example, "Kathy is mentor of Sam, in the context of Enspiral."

-We identified some "vanilla" kinds of agent relationships that will have different behaviors, that we though useful enough to call out for that reason.
-These are:
-* member of (free associations of agents to any number of groups or organizations - shaped like a circle)
-* part of (like parent/child relationships for groups or organizations, probably will be just one of these for an agent - shaped like a tree)
-* peer of (linear, with no hierarchy or circle implied)

-We realize these may not be the names people prefer to use, and encourage creation of subProperties of these, or creating new ones without sub-propertying.